1.4 License Maintenance and Renewal

 |---|---|

-| License Term | 4 years |
+| License term | 4 years |

-| Expiration Date | Last day of birth month, 4th year |
+| Expiration | Last day of the birth month, fourth year |

-| Renewal Window | Up to 6 months before expiration |
+| Early renewal | Permitted up to 6 months before expiration |

-Salesperson CE (36 hours every 4 years)
+Salesperson Continuing Education (36 hours / 4 years)

 | Category | Hours |